apollo

 0

-About DROSPIRENONE
+About Drospirenone

-DROSPIRENONE contains Drospirenone, which belongs to the class of female hormones.
+Drospirenone contains Drospirenone, which belongs to the class of female hormones.
 It works by preventing the fertilization of the egg.
 It also helps regulate menstruation in women.

 You may experience stomach pain, headache, nausea, vomiting, diarrhoea, mood changes, chest pain, vaginal bleeding, weight gain, and breast tenderness.
-Most of these side effects of DROSPIRENONE do not require medical attention and gradually resolve over time.
-Take DROSPIRENONE as prescribed by your doctor.
+Most of these side effects of Drospirenone do not require medical attention and gradually resolve over time.
+Take Drospirenone as prescribed by your doctor.
 It is advised to take this medicine around the same time daily for the prescribed duration.

 Let your doctor know about all your medical conditions and medications you are using.
 Inform your doctor if you have liver/kidney disease, cardiac problems, endocrine disorders, and a history of breast cancer before starting the treatment.
-DROSPIRENONE is contraindicated in pregnant and breastfeeding mothers.
+Drospirenone is contraindicated in pregnant and breastfeeding mothers.

-Uses of DROSPIRENONE
+Uses of Drospirenone

-Contraception (Prevent pregnancy).
+Used for Contraception (Prevent pregnancy)

 Medicinal Benefits

-DROSPIRENONE contains Drospirenone, which belongs to a group of hormonal contraceptives.
+Drospirenone contains Drospirenone, which belongs to a group of hormonal contraceptives.
 It works to prevent pregnancy by preventing the release of an egg from the ovary or preventing fertilization of the egg by sperm (male reproductive cells).
 In women undergoing menopause, it works by fulfilling the deficiency of estrogen hormone as well.

 Directions for Use

-Take DROSPIRENONE as prescribed by your doctor.
+Take Drospirenone as prescribed by your doctor.
 Swallow it as a whole with a glass of water.
 Do not crush, break or chew the medicine.
 It is advised not to take more than the recommended dose of medicine.

 Storage